fireship-io/fireship.io/hugo/content/lessons/node-crypto-examples/index.md

 Signing is the process of creating a digital signature of a message.
 A signature is a hash of the original message which is then encrypted with the sender's private key.

 The signature can be verfied by the recipient using the public key of the sender.
-This can guarantee the the original message is authentic and unmodified.
+This can guarantee that the original message is authentic and unmodified.

 {{< figure src="img/signing.png" caption="signing diagram" >}}